wilsonianb/ofc-bootstrap/USER_GUIDE.md

 > Note if you want to switch from the staging TLS certificates to production certificates, see the appendix.

-### Enable dockerfile language support (optional)

-If you are planning on building functions using the `dockerfile` template you need to set `enable_dockerfile_lang: true`.

-When this value is set to `false`, your users can only use your recommended set of templates.

 ### Enable scaling to zero

 If you want your functions to scale to zero then you need to set `scale_to_zero: true`.